 Dr. Siddiqi completed his undergraduate education at New York University.
 While attending medical school at A.T.
 Still University – School of Osteopathic Medicine in Arizona, he cultivated an interest in sports medicine and functional optimization.
 He went on to complete an internship at Maimonides Medical Center and a residency in physical medicine and rehabilitation at New York University Medical Center – Rusk Rehabilitation.
-As a resident, he provided sideline and training room medical coverage for PSAL/CHSAA football, the New York City and Brooklyn marathons, the 2012 Ironman US Championships, LIU-Brooklyn athletics (NCAA Division I), St Joseph’s College athletics (NCAA Division III), and various boxing and mixed-martial arts events throughout New York City.
+As a resident, he provided sideline and training room medical coverage at the high school, collegiate, and professional level throughout New York City.
 He also developed specialized interests in performing arts medicine through rotations at the Harkness Center for Dance Injuries and The Julliard School, as well as in adaptive and wheelchair sports through his work with the VA New York Harbor Healthcare System.

 Dr. Siddiqi believes in an integrated, multi-disciplinary approach to non-operative management and prevention of sports injuries.
 His knowledge of physical rehabilitation techniques is augmented by his use of ultrasound for diagnostic and interventional-guidance purposes.
 He has lectured nationally and internationally on the topics of injury prevention, lifestyle medicine, and musculoskeletal ultrasound.
+He is actively engaged in the teaching of medical students, residents, and sports medicine fellows, and was named Faculty Teacher of the Year for the combined departments of rehabilitation medicine at Weill Cornell and Columbia for the 20219-2020 academic year.
 He maintains active membership in several professional societies including the American Medical Society for Sports Medicine and the Association of Academic Physiatrists, which allows him to stay on the cutting edge of evidence-based treatment principles.
 He works collaboratively with each patient to restore him or her to the highest level of function and desired activity.

 Dr. Siddiqi has been honored as Super Doctors New York Rising Star, which represents the top New York doctors in more than 30 specialties that have been fully licensed for 10 years or less.